-It’s been more than one year since the pandemic turned many of us into remote workers.
+It’s been a couple of years since the pandemic turned many of us into hybrid workers.
 How did this change affect our meetings?

 We asked 1,500 US office workers about their meeting experiences.

 For a longer answer, get your PDF copy of The Online Meeting Revolution Trend Report.